Generations Fertility Care's IVF Success Rates

 We strive to maximize pregnancy rates and the safety of each pregnancy.

-- Live births: Birth of one or more live infants as a result of an embryo transfer.
+- Live births: Birth of one or more babies as a result of an embryo transfer.

 The rates above reflect patients with a variety of different fertility diagnoses and ages.
-These rates are a combination of both blastocyst (embryo on day 5 or 6) and day 3 embryo transfers.
+These rates are a combination of both blastocyst (embryo on day 5 or 6) and, rarely, day 3 embryo transfers.

 A comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches and entrance criteria for assisted reproductive technologies (ART) may vary from clinic to clinic.